+I,

-Representing Declare that I have read and understood the contents of the Environmental Management Plan for: Contract
+Representing Declare that I have read and understood the contents of the Plan for: Contract ne Environme ntal Managei

-I also declare that I understand my responsibilities in terms of enforcing and implementing the Environmental Specifications for the aforementioned Contract.
+I also declare that I understand my responsibilities implementing the Environmental Specifications for the aform and

+Signed: -

-Place:
+Place: -

-Date:
+Date: -

-Witness 1:
+Witness 1: -

-Witness2:
+Witness2: -

-METHOD STATEMENT: Solid Waste Management

-WHAT WORK IS TO BE UNDERTAKEN?
+METHOD STATEMENT: Solid Waste Management CONTRACT: DATE: WHAT WORK IS TO BE UNDERTAKEN?
 [Give a brief description of the works to be undertaken on site that will generate waste (hazardous and non-hazardous wastes)]: Note: please attach extra pages if more space is required.

-WHERE ARE THE WORKS TO BE UNDERTAKEN?
-(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required
+Insert additional pages as required WHERE ARE THE WORKS TO BE HARREST AVENO (M/h are a cocible are vide on a superted along WHERE ARE THE WORKS TO BE UNDERTAKEN?
+(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required Insert additional pages as required